Why a Google Business Profile is critical to success

 Steps to Maximise Exposure

-- Keep your profile updated with accurate information.
+- Keep your profile up-to-date with accurate information.

 - Regularly upload high-quality photos of your products, services, and team.